ranabalabel2/calculatorproject/README.md

 UnwieldyOddballInterface is a multi-functional calculator that can solve simple equations and graph functions (linear and quadratic).

 ⭐Main menu:
-Calls on the calculator and graphing calculator classes Has the ability to change the background colour and theme based on user preferences
+-Calls on the calculator and graphing calculator classes

+-Has the ability to change the background colour and theme based on user preferences

 ⭐Calculator: